MadeTechAcademy/chapter2-abid-madetech/apprentice-follow-up/questions.md

 Answer these after a day or two to see how much you remember

 1. What principle(s) can we apply to improve the size of images?
+- Use smaller base images (e.g., alpine)
+- Minimize the number of layers in Dockerfiles
+- Remove unnecessary files and dependencies

 1. What principle(s) can we apply to speed up rebuilds of images locally?
+- order the commands in the dockerfile so that the least changing commands come first.
+This allows us to leverage the caching mechanism better.
+- Reduce layers by combining related commands such as: RUN apt-get update && apt-get install

 1. What principles can we apply to speed up builds of an image in a pipeline?
+- Multi-stage builds

 1. What are examples of artefacts, files or values we would not want to have baked into a shipped image used in production and why?
+- Secrets such as API keys, PATs, passwords etc
+- Files holding development dependencies

 1. What principles can we apply to avoid this?
+- Exclude unnecessary files such as dockerfiles, tests (if they are not needed in prod)
+- multi-stage builds to separate development and production stages
+- environment vairables and secret management tools for secret keys

 1. Which exercise had the biggest impact on the image quality and why?
+- Probably multi stage builds as they allow you to build dependencies in one stage and copy of what is necessary into the final image.
+This allows it to be leaner and faster.

 ## Part 2
 Answer these after some reflection on your delivery